Sunday Times Ordered ‘Remove Wakefield MMR “Data Fixing” Story’

 o had 2004 revenues of US$600 million (approx).

-· Federal Court Justice Selway found that:
+Federal Court of Australia found that:

 o ACN's business was "viable and competitive"